ChristinaKriaridou/Genotype-Imputation-with-FImpute/README.md

 The dataset in this practical was filtered with PLINK v.1.9 (Purcell et al., 2007).
 Individuals with just one of their two parents genotyped or > 20% missing genotypes were excluded from the analysis.
 SNPs with > 10% missing genotypes; significant deviation from Hardy–Weinberg Equilibrium (P-value < 10−6); MAF < 0.05; or Mendelian error rates > 10% were also excluded from subsequent imputation analyses.
 After filtering 606 individuals and 78,035 SNPs remained in the dataset.
 The first chromosome that we are going to use consists of 4,424 SNPs.

-## 3. MASK A CERTAIN NUMBER OF SNPs PROPORTIONAL TO CHR LENGTH AND EQUALLY SPACED
+## 3. MASK SNPs PROPORTIONAL TO CHROMOSOME LENGTH AND EQUALLY SPACED
-To mask a certain number of SNPs on chromosome 1 (that we are going to later impute), we will use the code in this repository: https://github.com/Roslin-Aquaculture/Select-SNPs-to-generate-low-density-panels.
+To mask a certain number of SNPs on chromosome 1 (that we are going to impute later), we will use the code in this repository: https://github.com/Roslin-Aquaculture/Select-SNPs-to-generate-low-density-panels.

 The SNPs selected are equally distributed across the genome and proportionally to chromosome length.
 Additionally, this script always selects the first and the last SNP of each chromosome.